pibolib/personal-site/README.md

     - [ ] MAYBE: Comments handled through Discord server threads for additional connectivity.
 Requires Liliumbot to be created.
 - [ ] Fancy works display
     - [ ] ~~JQuery parses CSV into JSON.~~
-    - [ ] Array parsed into JSON is read to create HTML elements.
+    - [x] Array parsed into JSON is read to create HTML elements.
         - [x] Sections are created for each year.
+        - [x] Works render in the respective section.
-        - [ ] Each section contains a list of works with classes based on the desired tags.
+        - [x] Each section contains a list of works with classes based on the desired tags.
+    - [ ] Works have images.
 - [ ] Page translation systems
-- [ ] Page title updates as user moves up/down the page
+- [ ] ~~Page title updates as user moves up/down the page~~

 ### [Site Design Document](https://www.figma.com/file/jHVir8MYgrJfB8123VqQdz/Personal-Site-Design-v1.6?node-id=0%3A1&t=L1pWkhyKKDyjvGvK-1)